<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=118459&amp;fmt=gif">

 Janet Doyle

 Janet Doyle believes in doing the right thing, always thinking about what is in the best interest for the client.
 She has a strong background in account management and customer service.
-As an Account Manager for the Midwest Region, Janet works with schools, cities, and counties on their employee benefit designs, employee communication, wellness, and innovative ways to control costs.
-She is a licensed insurance agent.
+As an Account Manager in the Midwest, Janet works with public sector organizations on their employee benefit designs, employee communication, wellness, and innovative ways to control costs.